 Students are reminded that the Jacksonville University campus is the private property of the University.
 When a designee of the Student Life Office, including Residential Life Staff members and Campus Security Officers, reasonably suspects that prohibited items are contained among a student's possessions, the student shall be required to make such possessions (including but not limited to backpacks, locked containers, motor vehicles, electronic communication via text/email, etc.) accessible.
 If a student refuses to give access to their possessions or communication, the items may be confiscated for investigation, and used in any disciplinary proceedings.
 Furthermore, any student who refuses to give such access to their possessions may also be immediately banned from University property.
 This policy applies to students’ guests as well.

 Items prohibited by law or University policy that are present in a resident’s room will be confiscated by the staff member and used in a disciplinary proceeding.
+Additionally, any prescribed or over-the-counter medications not found to be in their original packaging will be confiscated and used in a disciplinary proceeding.
 Such items will not be returned to students.

-If a University staff member, who enters a room to perform his or her duties, has reason to believe:
+If a University staff member, who enters a room to perform their duties, has reason to believe: